Corporate privacy notice

 What is personal data?

 Personal data is defined in the General Data Protection Regulations (GDPR) as any information which can be used to identify a living individual.
-If we can identify someone, directly or indirectly, ie you could combine it with other data to determine who it’s about, then it’s personal data.
+If we can identify someone, directly or indirectly, that is if you could combine it with other data to determine who it’s about, then it’s personal data.

 It includes things like your name, email address, contact details, photographs, location and IP address data, financial information, social media profiles, cookie identifiers, and any other data that may be used to identify you.
 As an organisation, we don’t process all of these, but they are all classed as personal data.